 7. Emotional Leadership Style

 The education professional who uses emotional leadership style focuses on their subordinate’s feelings.
-The professional must have sharp emotional intelligence to effectively use this leadership style.
+The professional must have sharp emotional intelligence to use this style effectively.
 They must also have a keen understanding of how to read and interpret feelings.
-The education professional needs to know how to motivate others using their current feelings and emotions, as well as future feelings and emotions the professional knows their subordinates want to experience.
+The educator needs to know how to motivate others using their current feelings and emotions, as well as future feelings and emotions the professional knows their subordinates want to experience.

 8. Instructional Leadership Style